glmdgrielson/words/navi/navi.md

 Half an hour passed before I had an idea.
 I typed in the window.
 "Lan's coming.
 We got an experimental technology that will bring him over to your plane.
 We're still working on it though."

+And with that, I could notice a shift in MegaMan's mood.
+He was bouncing off the walls, talking about all of the things he wanted to do with his brother.
+It was kind of cute, honestly, and it was good to see him being happy.
+Of course, that means that I'm going to have to add Lan to the mix too and _soon_.